 “There are a few that are putting prices online.
 There are a lot that are about to.”

 In the notes field for the hospital in question, we’re putting a link to their pricing policy, so you know which conditions apply.
+This field changes rapidly; some new listings appear regularly, while others disappear.

 Some of these providers include doctor and anesthesiologist prices in their listings, and some don’t.
 Of course, that means it’s hard to compare.